 Acute primary histoplasmosis is a syndrome with fever, cough, myalgias, chest pain, and malaise of varying severity.
 Acute pneumonia (evident on physical examination and chest x-ray) sometimes develops.

-Progressive disseminated histoplasmosis characteristically includes generalized involvement of the reticuloendothelial system, with hepatosplenomegaly, lymphadenopathy, bone marrow involvement, and sometimes oral or GI ulcerations.
+Progressive disseminated histoplasmosis characteristically includes generalized involvement of the reticuloendothelial system, with hepatosplenomegaly, lymphadenopathy, bone marrow involvement, and sometimes oral or gastrointestinal ulcerations.
 The course is usually subacute or chronic, with only nonspecific, often subtle symptoms (eg, fever, fatigue, weight loss, weakness, malaise); the condition of HIV-positive patients may inexplicably worsen.
-The CNS may become involved, causing meningitis or focal brain lesions.
+The central nervous system may become involved, causing meningitis or focal brain lesions.
 Adrenal infection is rare but may result in Addison disease.
 Severe pneumonia is rare, but patients with AIDS may develop severe acute pneumonia with hypoxia suggesting Pneumocystis jirovecii infection, as well as hypotension, mental status changes, coagulopathy, or rhabdomyolysis.

 Fibrosing mediastinitis, a chronic but rare form, ultimately causes circulatory compromise.